The Adventures

-The Adventures were a Northern Irish rock/pop band, formed in Belfast in 1984 who had a number of hits during the 1980s and early 1990s.
+The Adventures are a Northern Irish rock/pop band, formed in Belfast in 1984 who had a number of hits during the 1980s and early 1990s.

 The band moved to London where they signed to Chrysalis Records and released their first single in 1984.
 Following their debut album, the group moved to Elektra Records and scored their biggest hit, "Broken Land".
 Written by guitarist Pat Gribben, it reached number 20 in the UK Singles Chart, and became the most played song on BBC Radio 1 in 1988.

 The band were actively recording and touring from 1984 up until 1993, but despite being managed by the highly-influential Simon Fuller, The Adventures never achieved a significant commercial breakthrough.

 The band have reformed several times to play live gigs and festivals in Belfast, including in 1997, twice in the 2000s, and in 2019.
-No further studio recordings have been made.
+They have performed at The Empire, Belfast for three consecutive years; 2023, 2024 & 2025.
+After more than 30 years a new studio album was released in 2025.

 History

 Lead vocalist Terry Sharpe and guitarist Pat Gribben first worked together when in 1978 they joined punk band The Starjets.
 The band experienced limited success and disbanded in the early 1980s.
-In 1983, Sharpe appeared in the Bananarama video for "Shy Boy" and co-wrote several tracks on their debut album Deep Sea Skiving.
+In 1982, Sharpe appeared in the Bananarama video for "Shy Boy" and co-wrote several tracks on their debut album Deep Sea Skiving.

 In early 1984, Sharpe and Gribben formed The Adventures with Gribben's wife, Eileen, Gerard Murphy, Tony Ayre and Paul Crowder, performing their first show in February 1984 in North London.
 They signed to Chrysalis Records and were taken on by upcoming manager Simon Fuller, who saw them achieve much publicity and promotion in the music press, including an appearance on BBC's Crackerjack.
 Despite this promising start, their debut single, "Another Silent Day", released in the summer of 1984, barely scraped into the chart.
 Further singles were released, "Send My Heart", "Feel the Raindrops", and "Two Rivers", all of which were minor hits in the UK Chart, but no major breakthrough was achieved.
 Their debut album, Theodore and Friends, was released in 1985 while the group were on a world tour supporting Tears for Fears.
 It received much critical acclaim, but again no significant sales.